What is the difference between multispectral and hyperspectral imagery?

-You read this post.
-Your eyes see the reflected energy from your screen in three channels: red, green and blue.
+When you read this post, your eyes see the reflected energy.
+But a computer sees it in three channels: red, green and blue.

 - If you were a goldfish, you would see light differently.
 A goldfish can see infrared radiation which is invisible to the human eye.

 - Bumble bees can see ultraviolet light.
-Humans don’t have the luxury of seeing ultraviolet radiation from our eyes.
+Again, humans can’t see ultraviolet radiation from our eyes.
 (UV-B harms us)

 Now, imagine if we could view the world in the eyes of a human, goldfish and bumble bee?
-We can.
+Actually, we can.
 We do this with multispectral and hyperspectral sensors.

 The Electromagnetic Spectrum

 Visible (red, green and blue), infrared and ultraviolet are descriptive regions in the electromagnetic spectrum.
 We, humans made up these regions for our own purpose – to conveniently classify them.
-Each region is categorized based on its frequency (v) /wavelength ().
+Each region is categorized based on its frequency (v).

-Multispectral and hyperspectral imagery gives the power to see as humans (red, green and blue), goldfish (infrared), bumble bees (ultraviolet) and more.
-This comes in the form of reflected EM radiation to the sensor.
+Multispectral and hyperspectral imagery gives the power to see as humans (red, green and blue), goldfish (infrared) and bumble bees (ultraviolet).
+Actually, we can see even more than this as reflected EM radiation to the sensor.

 The main difference between multispectral and hyperspectral is the number of bands and how narrow the bands are.

-Multispectral imagery generally refers to 3 to 10 bands that are represented in pixels.
-Each band is acquired using a remote sensing radiometer.
+Multispectral imagery generally refers to 3 to 10 bands.
+To be clear, each band is obtained using a remote sensing radiometer.

 Hyperspectral imagery consists of much narrower bands (10-20 nm).
-A hyperspectral image could have hundreds of thousands of bands.
-This uses an imaging spectrometer.
+A hyperspectral image could have hundreds or thousands of bands.
+In general, it comes from an imaging spectrometer.

 An example of a multispectral sensor is Landsat-8.
 Landsat-8 produces 11 images with the following bands:

 Each band has a spatial resolution of 30 meters with the exception of band 8, 10 and 11.
-Band 8 has a spatial resolution of 15 meters.
-Band 10 and 11 have spatial resolutions of 100 meters.
+While band 8 has a spatial resolution of 15 meters, band 10 and 11 have 100 meter pixel size.